Food Scraps Recycling

 Working to keep food waste out of landfills.

 Adding organics recycling to your existing waste services is an easy way to reach your overall sustainability goals.
-Diverted food waste is transferred to facilities that process the material into reusable compost.
-We can help guide Connecticut and Massachusetts businesses through evolving organics regulations.
+Diverted food waste is transferred to facilities that process the material into other resources such as renewable energy, soil amendments and animal bedding.
+We can help guide Connecticut and Massachusetts businesses through evolving food waste regulations.

 Request Information